alfremedpal/PandasBasketball/README.md

 ```

 # Future
 The next step is to implement a function to obtain the table of all the seasons of a given NBA team.
-After that, probbaly fix the issue about the missing table values so a player season function can be written.

-# Known issues
-If the table has missing values these wil be skipped and therefore the data frame values will be shifted.
+After that, probably implement a funtion to obtain a player's specific season.